oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (A) The attacker sends a social engineering message to prime the user for the authorization request they are about to receive, including instructions on what to do with the authorization data once they receive it.
 - (B) The attacker initiates the protocol on the Consumption Device (or by mimicking the Consumption Device) by starting a purchase, adding a device to a network or accessing a service on the Consumption Device.
 - (C) The client on the Consumption Device requests user authorization on the backchannel from the Authorization Server.
-- (D) The Authorization Server sends authorization data (e.g., a 6 digit authorization code) to the Authorization Device.
+- (D) The Authorization Server sends authorization data (e.g., a 6-digit authorization code) to the Authorization Device.
 Examples of mechanisms that may be used to distribute the authorization data include text messages, email or a mobile application.
 The authorization data may be presented as text or a QR code.
 - (E) The user is convinced by the social engineering message received from the attacker in step (A) and copies the authorization data received on the Authorization Device.
 - (F) The user forwards the authorization data to the attacker.
-- (G) The attacker enters the authorization data (e.g., a 6 digit authorization code) on the Consumption Device.
+- (G) The attacker enters the authorization data (e.g., a 6-digit authorization code) on the Consumption Device.
 - (H) The Authorization Server grants authorization and issues access and refresh tokens to the Consumption Device, which is under the attacker's control.
 On completion of the exploit, the attacker gains access to the user's resources.

-The unauthenticated channel may also be exploited in variations of the above scenario if there is no session maintained in the channel for steps C and G. In that case a user (as opposed to the attacker) initiates the flow and is then convinced using social engineering techniques into sending the authorization data (e.g., a 6 digit authorization code) to the attacker, instead of using it themselves.
-The authorization data may be represented as a QR code or text string (e.g., 6 digit authorization code).
+The unauthenticated channel may also be exploited in variations of the above scenario if there is no session maintained in the channel for steps C and G. In that case a user (as opposed to the attacker) initiates the flow and is then convinced using social engineering techniques into sending the authorization data (e.g., a 6-digit authorization code) to the attacker, instead of using it themselves.
+The authorization data may be represented as a QR code or text string (e.g., 6-digit authorization code).
 The attacker then starts the flow and uses the authorization data to obtain the privileges that would have been assigned to the user.

 ## Cross-Device Session Transfer Exploits
 Attackers exploit cross-device session transfer flows by using social engineering techniques typically used in phishing attacks to convince the user to authorize the transfer of a session and then send the session transfer code or QR code to the attacker.
 The absence of an authenticated channel between these two devices enables the attacker to use the session transfer code on their own device to obtain access to the session and access the users data.
-These attacks are referred to as Cross-Device Session Phishing (CDSP) attacks.
+These attacks are referred to as CDSP attacks.

 ~~~ ascii-art